f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 To meet the business's objectives the iRule must meet the following requirements:

-- The iRule must take a HTTP Cookie being sent from the application server and encrypt it.
+- The iRule must take a HTTP Cookie being sent from the application server and set the Secure flag and the HTTPOnly flag.

 - The security team also requires that the HTTP Cookie not be sent to Javascript Agents.